goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 ![Discord Slash Commands to Help You Improve Your Context Doc with a Conversation](/images/odv_context_doc_improvement_discord.png)

+The context doc improvement functions are best for iterating on your long term strategies and goals - ensuring coherence and logical consistency while the sprint functions are designed to help you set your near term priorities in a way that's likely to result in your strategies working.
+Without these tools - the system is just you having an AI set your next task, which is less powerful than an AI setting your strategy and refining your values and overall objectives.

 ### Step 4: Get to Work

 Once you have your context, it is used to generate relevant tasks that inform your next action.
 By completing these tasks you earn Post Fiat rewards and add context to your profile.
 As you earn rewards more opportunities will become available on the network ranging from personal coaching, to automatically suggested collaboration to trading information.